gumstix/cameras/README.md

 ##  This Repository
 In this GitHub repository, you will find scripts, applications, board support and setup guides for these camera modules as they become available.

+**Note: As of Feb.
+2019, only the OV5640 cameras are supported for dragonboard-410c on rocko builds.
+Additional support for other cameras and boards may be provided in the future.**